Back to the Basics

 What food services are available in the park?

-There is a cafe in the Independence Visitor Center at 6th and Market Streets.
-There are many restaurants in the area of the park, including the reconstructed City Tavern at 2nd and Walnut Streets.
+There is a cafe in the Independence Visitor Center at 6th and Market Streets, and many restaurants in the area of the park.
 Visitors may also choose to bring a bagged lunch and eat on one of the many benches in the park.

 Is photography permitted in the park buildings?